borumv/obsidian-vault/Interview.md

 I ask will ask them in interview tomorrow.

-22.Tell me about a time you created a goal and achieved it.
+22. Tell me about a time you created a goal and achieved it.
 At my previous job, when I worked as a deputy technical support.
 My team and I came up with a gamification system that was designed to create a transparent way to evaluate their knowledge and motivate each employee to improve themselves.
 As part of this project, my assistant and I created a concept from scratch, explained it to senior management and received the go-ahead.
 Next, together with the development department, we made this service available on the company’s internal network.
 As a result, this service received a huge response, increased employee productivity by more than 20% without increasing their salaries, it has been operating for more than 5 years and, as far as I know, is still in operation today.